marie-jakob/DPSD-indie-exp/README.md

 # DPSD-indie-pilot

-This project contains the implementation of a recognition memory experiment using Javascript and the JSPsych library.
+This project contains the implementation of a recognition memory experiment using Javascript and the JSPsych library that will be conducted as part of my Master's Thesis on the independence assumption of Yonelinas (1994)
-The experiment will be the pilot study for my Master's Thesis on the independence assumption of Yonelinas (1994) Dual Process Signal Detection Theory Model.
+Dual Process Signal Detection Theory Model.

 Author: Marie Jakob marie.a.jakob@gmail.com